-Just like its name suggests, Greenwood Fish Market is a seafood retailer and a restaurant that prizes the premium quality and variety of its seafood, and endeavours to bring the freshest catch to your table with their new islandwide delivery.
+Just like its name suggests, Greenwood Fish Marketis a seafood retailer and a restaurant that prizes the premium quality and variety of its seafood.
+The enthusiastic team endeavors to bring fresh catch to your table with their new islandwide delivery.

-How good does its signature dish Creamy Butter Crab topped with Coconut Crumbs sound?
-The Dungeness crab, a luxurious crab loved for its abundant roes, is the highlight of this dish, accompanied by a thick, creamy butter sauce that accentuates the sweetness of the crab meat and roe.
-If you’re a fan of tiger prawns, their Sauteed Tiger Prawns tossed with Cereal and Egg ($28.84) is a must-try for its crumbly-yet-juicy mix of textures.
+How gooed does its signature dish Creamy Butter Crab topped with Coconut Crumbs sound?
+The luxurious Dungeness crab, is loved for its abundant roes.
+It’s also accompanied by a thick, creamy butter sauce that accentuates the sweetness of the crab meat and roe.
+If you’re a fan of tiger prawns, go for the Sauteed Tiger Prawns tossed with Cereal and Egg ($28.84).
+A must-try for its crumbly-yet-juicy mix of textures.

-It would be hard to not recognise the name “Tunglok” when the reputable group has a whopping list of 9 concepts under its restaurant lineage spanning across seafood, sushi, duck and even DIY pancakes.
+It would be hard to not recognise the name “TungLok” when the reputable group has a whopping list of 9 concepts under its restaurant lineage.

-Tunglok Seafood is famous for its ingredient freshness and creative spins on local seafood-centric dishes, and crowd favourites include the Crispy Fish Skin with Salted Egg Yolk, a dish that puts two of our local guilty pleasures together on a plate.
+TungLok Seafood is famous for its ingredient freshness and creative spins on local seafood-centric dishes.
+Crowd favourites include the Crispy Fish Skin with Salted Egg Yolk, a dish that puts two local guilty pleasures together on a plate.

 Indulge in their value-for-money Combo Set Promo 1 for 2 to 4 pax ($129), and enjoy a spread of their best-sellers: Tunglok Chili Crab (1kg), Deep-fried Mantou, Crispy Fish Skin with Salted Egg Yolk and Deep Fried Prawn with Crispy Oats.
 You can almost hear the crunch in this irresistible combo!